altocodenl/tagaway/readme.md

       var b = rq.body;
 ```

-The body of the request must have a single key, `hashes`, with an array of strings.
+The body of the request must have a single key, `hashes`, containing an array of strings.

 ```javascript
       if (stop (rs, [